Website Overlays: a ‘What, Why, and How’ Guide With Illustrations

 How Much Is Too Much?

-When your message pops up constantly, it is exacerbating.
+When your message pops up constantly, it is irritating.
 Choose the frequency of displaying your lightboxes that your visitors will not find disturbing.
 Moreover, it is important to have popup-free zones and let people absorb information peacefully.
 Apply page-level targeting to determine on what pages your message will be shown.

 Target the Right Audience